antonkomarev/talks/engineering/php/laravel-love/PITCHME.md

 ## Reacterable

-Model acting as Reacter:
+Model which can act as Reacter:

+- User
 - Person
-- User
 - Organization
+- Customer
 - etc.

 +++